Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Model Analysis and Design Guided by Eigenvalue Spectra

+In this subsection, we show how the eigenvalue distributions shift as a new component takes on its expected role, observing performance improvements across tasks (e.g., ListOps, IMDb) and models (e.g., norm attention), as shown in Figure \ref{fig:heatmaps} in the Appendix.

-As discussed in Section \ref{sec:empirical_study}, we observe a correlation between the gating behavior of a model and the selective-memory demands of the task.
-For example, in ListOps, where all input information is essential, models tend not to perform gating, whereas on other tasks, they exhibit diverse gating strategies with varying success.
+\paragraph{Gating:} As discussed in the previous section, we observe a correlation between the gating behavior of a model and the selective-memory demands of the task.
+For example, on ListOps, where all input information is essential, well-performing models tend not to perform gating, whereas on other tasks, they exhibit diverse gating strategies with varying success.
 Motivated by this, we investigate how attention models behave when equipped with an explicit gating mechanism.
 Following \citet{yang2024gated}, we augment each layer with a gating mechanism: the input to each layer is linearly projected, passed through a SiLU activation, and used to multiplicatively gate the layer’s output.
-This introduces a learnable, input-dependent modulation that can adaptively control the contribution of each layer to the forward pass.
+This introduces a learnable, input-dependent modulation that can adaptively control the contribution of each layer to the forward pass. \\

 Figure \ref{fig:gating_conv} illustrates that introducing an explicit gating mechanism alleviates the need for the dynamical system to implement gating implicitly, while still allowing it when beneficial.
-This effect is particularly pronounced on IMDb, where the eigenvalue distribution shifts away from zero, indicating that the dynamical system is primarily leveraged for memory preservation and state space expansion once gating is explicitly handled.
-Viewed through the lens of our novel metric, this shift reflects a redistribution of eigenvalues away from the selectivity regime (near zero) toward the memory regime (near one).
-An exception arises on \textit{ListOps}, which does not exhibit low eigenvalues prior to gating but develops them once gating is introduced (see e.g., softmax attention layer 1).
-This behavior may stem from the task’s unique requirement to preserve all input information without selective suppression, causing explicit gating to interact with the dynamics in an atypical way.
-Another possibility is that the eigenvalues of the gated model have little influence on performance and can therefore drift freely.
-The precise mechanism behind this effect remains unclear, and we leave a deeper investigation of this phenomenon to future work.
-Additionally, as reported in Section~\ref{sec:empirical_study}, models that perform extensive gating exhibit decreased performance on CIFAR-10, an effect that is also observed when softmax and linear attention models are augmented with gating in Appendix~\ref{app:additional_results}.
+This effect is particularly pronounced on IMDb, but also visible on MQAR, where the eigenvalue distribution shifts away from zero, indicating that the dynamical system is primarily leveraged for memory preservation and state space expansion once gating is explicit.
+Using our novel metric, this shift reflects a redistribution of eigenvalues away from the selectivity regime (near zero) toward the memory regime (near one).
+An exception arises on the not well-performing combination of softmax attention and {ListOps}, as shown in the Appendix, Figure~\ref{fig:gating_conv_lra_appendix}, where the model does not exhibit low eigenvalues prior to gating but develops them once gating is introduced.